 There are a number of credits and rebates associated with EVs in California:

 California Clean Vehicle Rebate Project — the state may send you a check for helping to keep the air clean.
-The amount of the check depends on the care you buy and how much money you make but it can be up to $2,500 for the Model S and Model X. For more details, head over to their website.
+The amount of the check depends on the car you buy and your income but it can be up to $2,500 for the Model S, Model X or Model 3.
+For more details, head over to their website.

 Utility Rebates — Your electric utility may be offering rebates for owning an EV.
 The programs come and go, so give your utility a call to.
 At the same time, you can ask them about the various rate programs they have for EV owners.